emera86/SASmanual-MkDocs/SASmanual/docs/sql/displaying-results.md

 * There are two `modifiers`, and you can specify one or both of them:
   * The modifier `i` tells the `FIND` function to ignore case when searching for a substring.
   * The modifier `t` tells the `FIND` function to trim any trailing blanks from both the string and the substring before searching.
 If you specify both modifiers, you enclose them in a single set of quotation marks.
 The modifiers are not case sensitive.
-- startpos is an integer that specifies both a starting position for the search and the direction of the search.
-A positive integer causes the FIND function to search from left to right.
-A negative integer causes the FIND function to search from right to left.
-By default, if you do not specify startpos, the FIND function starts at the first position in the string and searches from left to right.
+* **`startpos`** is an integer that specifies both a starting position for the search and the direction of the search.
+A positive integer causes the `FIND` function to search from left to right.
+A negative integer causes the `FIND` function to search from right to left.
+By default, if you do not specify `startpos`, the `FIND` function starts at the first position in the string and searches from left to right.

-Boolean expressions are expressions that evaluate to one of two values:

-* `TRUE` (or 1)
-* `FALSE` (or 0)

 **Example:** Identifying Rows That Meet a Criterion by Using the `FIND` Function
 ```